alexshadowolex/Spotify-Bot/README.md

 <br>
 The file, that will always be included, is the new Bot version.
 Download it and swap out the old version with the new one.

-## Current functionalities (v.1.2.2)
+## Current functionalities
-* Song Request -> either with redeem or command.
+* Song Request -> Can be toggled off (is_song_request_enabled_by_default, switch in UI).
+Either with redeem or command.
 Takes a spotify-link or a text and then adds the result to the queue.
 * Song Name Getter -> Can be toggled off (is_spotify_song_name_getter_enabled_by_default, switch in UI).
 Gets the current song name, artists and album image and writes it into different files:
   * data\displayFiles\currentSong.txt -> Song Name + "by" + Artists + 10 spaces (for moving text display)
   * data\displayFiles\currentSongName.txt -> Song Name